browser-network/network/README.md

 * Tunable involvement parameters - allow network / disc usage to be modulated
 * Get rid of terrible custom debug implementation.
 * Assess how much of our inter peer data could be represented with buffers
-* if a broadcast is made with a specific clientId, and we're connected to that clientId, just go ahead and send directly to that clientId instead of broadcasting to everyone.
+* if a broadcast is made with a specific address, and we're connected to that address, just go ahead and send directly to that address instead of broadcasting to everyone.
 * Log message config param - toggle for whether to respect log messages.
 Might be a security vulnerability.
-* Bring cryptographic integrity into this project.
-Originally I was unsure of whether it would be helpful because it doesn't prevent spam.
-If you got blocked somehow, you could just change your priv key and boom you're a new user.
-Although now that I write it out, I could see a reputation system working just fine about that.
-  Anyways there's another reason to bring it in - to prevent spoofing the clientId of a message.
-Right now I can broadcast a message and put any clientId I'd like on it.
-As far as network is currently concerned this is not an issue, you can't spoof someone's sdp information.
-The worst you could do is confuse someone's connection pool.
-  Actually that's a low hanging DOS right there.
-So yeah, network needs cryptographic principles.